 - 11 Key Features for Your Dating App MVP

 - Monetization Methods

 - How Much Does It Cost to Create a Dating App?

 - Final Thoughts before Getting Started

-Apps like Tinder, OkCupid, or Coffee Meets Bagel allow users to browse photos, message each other, and make video calls.
+Applications like Tinder, Bumble, or Plenty of Fish enable people to browse photos, message each other, and make video calls.
 Moreover, gamification elements included in dating apps make our search for love fun and stress-free.
 Needless to say, it’s one of the reasons why these apps are so successful.

-If you consider building a mobile solution of that kind, then you might want to know what types of dating apps present on the market.
+Hopefully, now you’re more inspired to leverage building a mobile solution of that kind.
+Thus, we can move to the next part and discover what types of dating apps are present on the market.

 Types of Dating Apps